Working with scientific literature - Outlining, citing, plagiarism

 The citation of other publications is an essential component of academic writing.

-• provide a framework for our research \(\rightarrow\) Introduction to a scientific paper.
+- Provide a framework for our research \(\rightarrow\) Introduction section of a scientific paper.

 One question is how references can be cited correctly.